 - Mapping the effects of each possible variant of genes involved in primary immune deficiency and autoimmunity by combining multiplexed genome editing, signaling assays and high-throughput DNA sequencing.
 In the course of these studies, we hope to create look-up tables that can be used by clinicians to help interpret sequencing data from patients.

-Our work was featured in Seattle Children’s Research Institute’s On the Pulse blog and in the 2015 Academic Annual Report.
+Our work was featured in Seattle Children’s Research Institute’s On the Pulse blog.